 My Grandfather John Thomas Snell in 2001 and “Figtree” (planted 1886)

-…Fast forward a 100 years or so, my Grandparents and I would explore all the coves and beaches for adventures and marvel at the rock formations and beauty.
+Moving forward a 100 years, my Grandparents and I would explore all the coves and beaches for adventures and marvel at the rock formations and beauty.
 Memories take me back to the 1970’s where the beaches were covered in blue stone and there wasn’t much sand around at all, however there was always abundance of seaweed lying about drying in the sun and filling the air with its salty ocean aromas.
 I have fond memories of playing around with it as a teenager, rusting Mum’s blender to make “tonics” for my skin but would never of believed that years later I would be eating it!

 My journey has taken me to all around Australia but my heart still belonged in Mystery Bay, so I moved back to my “soul ground” to raise my Son so he could have what I had growing up.

 Following the birth of my Son in 2010 I was diagnosed with a thyroid disease and had developed nodules on the thyroid gland.
 Treatment began immediately with radioactive iodine therapy and was promptly told I would be on synthetic thyroid tablets for the rest of my life.
 I thought at the time it seemed pretty drastic but trusted the process between my GP and the specialist I was referred to.
 This was eight years ago and unfortunately my health went on a slow and steady downhill decline from then.
 After reading “Iodine and why we need it” by Dr David Brownstein, I am convinced that if I had of had proper iodine upload test and taken high doses of iodine things may of been different, however Iodine dificiency back then wasn’t as well known as it is now.
 Iodine is lacking in so many people, according to Dr David brownstein, we have approx 80% of the worlds population now Iodine deficient.
 Intergrative therapists are all over how important Iodine is and is now one of the first things they check.